All Episodes

 Citigroup shares rose 3.7% early today, following acting chief executive officer Wynne Bischoff's statement late yesterday that funds from Abu Dhabi Investment Authority will help strengthen our capital base.

-Now Dubai and the United Arab Abu Dhabi buying up this chip company.
+Abu Dhabi, of course, right down the road from Dubai, Al-Dubai and the United Arab Abu Dhabi buying up this chip company.

-I'm having a metal ball.
+I'm having a medal about it.

 But here's your laptop.